basho-labs/riak-mesos/README.md

 ### Scheduler

-The RMF Scheduler is written in erlang, using the mesos-master HTTP API.
+The RMF Scheduler uses the mesos-master HTTP API.
 It maintains the current cluster configuration in Zookeeper (providing resilience against Scheduler failure/restart), and ensures the running cluster topology matches the configuration at all times.
 The Scheduler provides an HTTP API to mutate the cluster configuration, as well as running a copy of [Riak Explorer](https://github.com/basho-labs/riak_explorer) to monitor the cluster.

 #### Resourcing